Mosaic Stadium: Budget

 Mosaic Stadium was estimated to cost around $278 million to build.
-Funding would be provided by multiple sources; the government of Saskatchewan provided a grant of $80 million, and a $100 million loan being paid off through a $12 surcharges on all Roughriders tickets.
+Funding would be provided by multiple sources; the government of Saskatchewan provided a grant of $80 million, and a $100 million loan being paid off through a $12 surcharge on all Roughriders tickets.
 The city provided $73 million in funding, which will be subsidized through property tax increases.
 The remainder of the budget was covered by the Roughriders themselves, primarily through naming rights.
 In May 2018, the Regina Exhibition Association's president disclosed that additional surcharges may be introduced for concert tickets in the future.

-In 2022, the provincial government announced that the existing exemption of the provincial sales tax for sports tickets would be abolished on October 1, effectively adding an additional six per cent charge to tickets for all events at venues in the province including Mosaic Stadium.
-The government cited the previous funding it had provided to build the stadium among the justifications for this change.
+As part of its 2022–23 provincial budget, the Saskatchewan government ended the provincial sales tax exemption for sports and entertainment tickets beginning October 1, 2022.

 Accessibility and transportation

 Regina Transit offers free shuttle bus and parking service to and from Mosaic Stadium for Roughriders games and other major events, with drop-off points including Northgate Mall, Southland Mall, the University of Regina, two downtown locations and three locations in the Warehouse District.
 In 2018, Normanview Crossing dropped out of the program, as its businesses objected to the site's parking lots being wasted by its users.
 The site was replaced by a third downtown pickup location near the former Sears outlet store on Broad Street, which was criticized for removing coverage of the service from the city's northwest neighbourhoods.
-In 2019, Victora Square Mall was replaced by the University of Regina campus.
+In 2019, Victoria Square Mall was replaced by the University of Regina campus.